 Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline."

-Reformulated gasolines contain oxygenates, and are specifically blended to reduce vehicle emissions and improve air quality.
+Reformulated gasoline contains oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.

-The manufacturer supports the use of reformulated gasolines.
-Properly blended reformulated gasolines will provide excellent performance and durability of engine and fuel system components.
+The manufacturer supports the use of reformulated gasoline.
+Properly blended reformulated gasoline will provide excellent performance and durability of engine and fuel system components.